How could paying to watch your favorite show on Amazon affect how corporate procurement departments function?

 Digital Trends in the Corporate World

-As consumers become increasingly attached to the world of online purchasing – from paying to watch a show on Amazon to shopping for a new appliance – they bring expectations built from this on-demand life into their corporate roles.
+As consumers become increasingly attached to the world of online purchasing – from paying to watch a show on their favorite streaming service to shopping for a new appliance – they bring expectations built from this on-demand life into their corporate roles.

 “It’s the end of buying and selling,” says David Clevenger, an eight-time Supply & Demand Chain Executive Pro to Know.
 “Over the course of the last century, buying became the science of squeezing price, sales became the art of justifying price, and both functions grew into large organizations.
 But business is getting too complex and dynamic for centralized buying and selling machines.”